NarayanGaryStartupJourney/Reform-Landing-Page/docs/GOOGLE_SHEETS_FIXED.md

 ---

-**Your ProFormance waitlist will now collect emails directly into Google Sheets! 📊**
+**Your Reform waitlist will now collect emails directly into Google Sheets! 📊**

 Every signup will appear instantly in your spreadsheet, giving you real-time visibility into your growing user base.